 Five minutes later it was the Frenchman again who threatened when he sent in a half-volley from outside the box but Gillet did well to touch it over the bar.
 Just moments after, Pogba then hit a spectacular shot from all of 30 yards but, again, Gillet was equal to it.

 The complexion of the match changed completely on 36 minutes when Torino's Kamil Glik was given his marching orders for a wild high-footed tackle on Emmanuele Giaccherini.

-With the numerical advantage, Juventus pushed further forward to search for the opener and it received a great opportunity when Pogba went down in the box and they were awarded a penalty.
+With the numerical advantage, Juventus pushed further forward to search for the opener and they received a great opportunity when Pogba went down in the box and they were awarded a penalty.
 However, Andrea Pirlo missed the target completely from 12 yards out.

-After halftime, Giovinco helped start the scoring by whipping in a great cross which was met by Marchisio, finally breaking the deadlock to put the Old Lady ahead just before the hour mark after a long spell of dominance.
+After half-time, Giovinco helped start the scoring by whipping in a great cross which was met by Marchisio, finally breaking the deadlock to put the Old Lady ahead just before the hour mark after a long spell of dominance.